Totsukawaii/writeup-on-scorm-cheat/README.md

 The question is, how do we edit the function?
 You see we can't just click into the javascript file and start typing into it like a text editor.

 💡 We have to redefine the function through the console.
 In order to do that we must first understand what are scopes.
 Scopes are like one way mirrors, someone in a higher scope cannot see someone in a lower scope but someone in a lower scope can see the person in the higher scope.
 In the context of code, code running outside a function cannot use variables that are defined in the function(they can only call the function itself) but the code inside the function can use everything outside.
-There are some nuances but this is all I'm capable of explaining.
+There are some nuances, but this is all I'm capable of explaining.

 Now, `Bz` is a function located inside another function.
 We can see this as there is a one tab indent before the start of `function Bz(a, b) {` at line 28063, if we scroll up to line 1 where there is a `{` and the last line of the file where there is a `}` we can see that the entire Javascript file is encased in a function.
 This function however does not have a name; it is called an anonymous function.
 Unlike a normal function that waits to be called, the code in an anonymous function is ran the moment it is defined.
 It looks like this: